googlearchive/blaze_compiler/proposal.md

 Probably this should be integrated with firebase-cli at some point, so tools for uploading the rules won't be developed.

 ## Security Compiler
-- YAML -> JSON via js-yaml
+- DONE YAML -> JSON via js-yaml
   - NO source maps at this stage
 - write a rule 2.0 JSON schema which describes what is a valid security 2.0 rule file.
     - schema section is approximately JSON schema